 While the relationship between saturated fat and health is complex, research suggests that:

 - Moderation is Key: A study published in the American Journal of Clinical Nutrition (2010) concluded that replacing saturated fats with polyunsaturated fatsImagine fats as chains of tiny links.
 Some chains are straight, while others have bends or kinks in them.
 Polyunsaturated fats are the most flexible of them all, with multiple bends in their chains.
-These bends make them incredibly important… Read More can reduce cardiovascular disease risk.
+These bends make them incredibly important for your body’s health.
+Analogy: Picture saturated fats as rigid,… Read More can reduce cardiovascular disease risk.

 Saturated fats are found naturally in animal products like meat and dairy, as well as some plant-based oils like coconut and palm oil.